Opionz/StubhubTest/StubhubCodeTest/README.md

 		Answer: None

 ## 2.)
 	1.)
-Question: What should be your approach to getting the distance between the customer’s city and the other cities on the list?
+Question: What should be your approach to getting the distance between the customerâ€™s city and the other cities on the list?
 		Answer: Since the GetDistance method works further uses the AphabeticalDistance method, It is posible to size the different distances with numerical values so it ok to save the difference between distances with numerical computed values in ascending order.
 	2.)
 Question: How would you get the 5 closest events and how would you send them to the client in an